solspace/ee-freeform/documentation/common-issues.md

 ## Form submits very slowly <a href="#form-submits-slow" id="form-submits-slow" class="docs-anchor">#</a>

-If you're experiencing performance issues with Freeform Next, it could be due to a variety and combination of reasons.
+If you're experiencing performance issues with Freeform, it could be due to a variety and combination of reasons.
 If forms are taking a long time to submit, consider the following options, and create a support ticket with the info below if necessary:

 * Are you using an older version of ExpressionEngine?
 Please update to the latest available version.
 * Does your form have a lot of fields in it?
 If so, try testing with a smaller and simpler form (e.g. Name, Email, and Message fields) and see if it submits faster.